aosabook/500lines/dagoba/chapter.md

 For much of recorded history this relational model reigned supreme.
 Its dominance went unchallenged through two major language wars and countless skirmishes.
 It offered everything you could ask for in a model, for the small price of inefficiency, clumsiness and lack of scalability.
 For eons that was a price programmers were willing to pay.
 Then the internet happened.

 The distributed revolution changed everything, again.
 Data broke free of spacial constraints and roamed from machine to machine.
-CAP-wielding theorists busted the relational monopoly, opening the door to a plethora of new herding techniques -- some of which harken back to the earliest attempts to domesticate random-access data.
+CAP-wielding theorists busted the relational monopoly, opening the door to a plethora of new herding techniques -- some of which hark back to the earliest attempts to domesticate random-access data.
 We're going to look at one of these, a style known as the graph database.

 [footnoteA: One of the very first database designs was the hierarchical model, which grouped items into tree-shaped hierarchies and is still used as the basis of IBM's IMS product, a high-speed transaction processing system.
 It's influence can also been seen in XML, file systems and geographic information storage.
 The network model, invented by Charles Bachmann and standardized by CODASYL, generalized the hierarchical model by allowing multiple parents, forming a DAG instead of a tree.
 These navigational database models came in to vogue in the 1960s and continued their dominance until performance gains made relational databases usable in the 1980s.]